A Friendship Community

-Parishioners, friends, supporters and colleagues of Surrey Hills Wattle Park, Camberwell, Balwyn and Deepdene Parishes are invited to join the Eastern Central Catholic Parishes Facebook Group.
+Parishioners, friends, supporters and colleagues of Camberwell, Balwyn Deepdene and Surrey Hills Wattle Park Parishes are invited to join the Eastern Central Catholic Parishes Facebook Group.
 The group provides an opportunity for dialogue, connection and support as both our Church and world are renewed at this time.

-Across our two parishes, there is a range of friendship groups that come together around particular interests, hobbies or talents.
+Across our three parishes, there is a range of friendship groups that come together around particular interests, hobbies or talents.
 These groups include:

 - The Craft Group